CohenLabPrinceton/pvp/assets/README.md

 # Content of assets
 This folder contains all the CAD files for the current hardware design.
+To aid discoverability, we have also generated a standardized Open Know How Manifest (OKH-manifest), `okh-manifest.yml`.
+This follows the Open Know-How Manifest Specification Version 1.0

 # cad
 Contains a 3D-printable PEEP valve, as single-use PEEP valves can be subject to supply chain limitations.